lurbano/piGreenhouse/README.md

-# piSensors
+# piGreenhouse (based off of [piSensor](https://github.com/lurbano/piSensors))
-Attaching using a Raspberry Pi as a data logger with different sensors:
+Using a Raspberry Pi to:
-1) DS18B20 temperature sensor using 1Wire
+1) Monitor Temperature: with a DS18B20 temperature sensor using 1Wire
+2) Open and close a vent: using a 28BYJ-48 Stepper Motor & ULN2003 driver

 * Author: Lensyl Urbano
 * https://montessorimuddle.org